Rodgrad/price_tracker/README.md

 If price have dropped, new entry will be saved to file.

 How to use it?
+Keep script in folder  /price_tracker/ best placed as home/price_tracker/tracker.py

-List "products" is where you input your target product url and price in the manner:
+Indide tracker.py is List "products", it is where you input your target product urls and price in the manner:

 products = [
     [url, price],